Pietro Baratono

-Pietro Baratono (Frosinone, 25 September 1884 – Rome, 4 December 1947) was an Italian politician and civil servant, who served as Undersecretary to the Presidency of the Council of Ministers of the Kingdom of Italy in the Badoglio I Cabinet, the first after the fall of the Fascist regime.
+Pietro Baratono (25 September 1884 in Frosinone – 4 December 1947 in Rome) was an Italian politician and civil servant, who served as Undersecretary to the Presidency of the Council of Ministers of the Kingdom of Italy in the Badoglio I Cabinet, the first after the fall of the Fascist regime.
 He also served as prefect in several Italian cities and member of the Council of State.